Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Ergodic Variational Principle for subadditive families

-Our aim is to state a simple extension of Theorem A.3 from I.D.~Morris \cite{Morris2013} which we call the \textit{Ergodic Variational Principle} for subadditive families (for brevity, EVP).
-We relax the requirement of $\mathcal{Q}$ to be compact by the existence of a $2^{\mathcal{Q}}$-attractor $\mathcal{A}$ of $(\mathcal{Q},\vartheta)$ (see \eqref{EQ: MinimalAttractorInQ}).
-This is the usual situation in applications to dissipative dynamical systems where $\mathcal{A}$ is a global attractor and $\mathcal{Q}$ is a bounded positively invariant region localizing $\mathcal{A}$.
+Our aim is to extend \cite[Theorem A.3]{Morris2013}, which we call the \textit{Ergodic Variational Principle} for subadditive families (for brevity, EVP).
+We relax the requirement of $\mathcal{Q}$ to be compact by the existence of a $2^{\mathcal{Q}}$-attractor $\mathcal{A}$ for $(\mathcal{Q},\vartheta)$, see \eqref{EQ: MinimalAttractorInQ}.
+This is the usual situation in applications to dissipative dynamical systems, where $\mathcal{A}$ is a global attractor, and $\mathcal{Q}$ is a bounded positively invariant region localizing $\mathcal{A}$.
+We also provide a proof for continuous-time systems, deducing it from the discrete-time case considered in \cite{Morris2013}.

-Such a generalization, though requiring a simple remark (constituted by Lemma \ref{LEM: WeakConcetrationSubadditive}) to the result of \cite{Morris2013}, has useful consequences for the theory and applications.
-Namely, on its basis we motivate and establish the following three principles. \begin{description} \item[(\textit{Concentration Principle})] Uniform Lyapunov exponents and the Lyapunov dimension of uniformly continuous linear cocycles are concentrated on the attractor (see Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}); \item[(\textit{Computation Principle})] Uniform Lyapunov exponents of uniformly continuous linear cocycles over $(\mathcal{Q},\vartheta)$ can be approximated by computing infinitesimal growth exponents in adapted (possibly noncoercive) metrics (see Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents}); \item[(\textit{Robustness Principle})] Consecutive sums of uniform Lyapunov exponents and the Lyapunov dimension of $\Xi$ depend upper semicontinuously on $\Xi$ under natural conditions (see Theorem \ref{TH: UpperSemiContLargLyapExp} and Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim}). \end{description} In fact, the robustness is more elementary and does not require any kind of EVP.
+Such a generalization has useful consequences for theory and applications.
+Based on this, we motivate and establish the following three principles for uniformly continuous linear cocycles $\Xi$ over $(\mathcal{Q},\vartheta)$. \begin{description} \item[(\textit{Concentration Principle})] Uniform Lyapunov exponents and the Lyapunov dimension are concentrated on the attractor and characterized through ergodic measures, see Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}; \item[(\textit{Computation Principle})] Uniform Lyapunov exponents can be approximated by computing infinitesimal growth exponents in adapted (possibly noncoercive) metrics, see Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents}; \item[(\textit{Robustness Principle})] Consecutive sums of uniform Lyapunov exponents and the Lyapunov dimension depend upper semicontinuously on $\Xi$ under natural conditions, see Theorem \ref{TH: UpperSemiContLargLyapExp} and Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim}. \end{description} In fact, robustness is more elementary and does not require any kind of the EVP.